Is React on the Nike Epic React better than Boost on the Ultra Boost, let’s find out.

 For running on the treadmill or running around the city the Nike React has been excellent.

-Moving on to another difference betwen the two shoes, the outsole
+Moving on to another difference between the two shoes, the outsole.

 The Adidas Ultra Boost 4.0 utilizes a webbed Continental rubber outsole whereas the Nike Epic React has a little bit of translusive rubber around the toe and on the heel.
 But the majority of the outsole is just pure React on the ground.